Singapore Fintech Association

 4.1 There shall be 3 classes of membership in the Association, namely Ordinary Members, Associate Members and Individual Members.
 The Association may at any time create different classes or sub-classes of membership, upon approval by a majority of members at an Annual General Meeting or an Extraordinary General Meeting

-4.4 Individual Members must be resident in Singapore and must show a strong interest in financial technology and wish to be a part of the FinTech ecosystem in Singapore.
+4.4 Individual Members are natural persons, must be resident in Singapore and must show a strong interest in financial technology and wish to be a part of the FinTech ecosystem in Singapore.

 4.5 Only Ordinary Members and Associate Members who have been members for at least one (1) continuous year at the date of the General Meeting of the Association shall have the right to vote.
 Only representatives of member companies who are above 21 years of age shall have the right to vote and to hold office in the Association.